 - From combined owners to name of one of the owners

 A holder of Kisan Vikas Patra can avail a loan against the same.
-Following are the conditions for availing a loan against KVP.
+The following are the conditions for availing a loan against KVP:

 - The loan applicant must have a Kisan Vikas Patra under his own name.